Tomalla Postdoctoral Research Fellow

 The presence of gas around a SMBH binary raises opportunties for pre- and post-merger electromagnetic signatures.
 For example, the powerful emission of gravitational waves during a binary merger can produce perturbations in a surrounding disk, leading to shocks and associated emission that is characteristic of disk properties.

 Increasing evidence supports that shocks are ubiquitous in nova outflows and are responsible for powering nova emission across the electromagnetic spectrum.
-These shocks are likely radiative and can form dust formation sites within the ejecta that are shielded from ionizing radiation.
-Here's the paper.
-I'm interested in how this type of rapid dust formation may occur in other transient phenomena.
+In many cases these shocks can be radiative and responsible for dust formation sites within the ejecta.
+This explains the puzzle of early dust formation in these violent eruptions and presents testable observational implications - check out our Astro2020 white paper.

-In between these projects, I spend time thinking about the evolution of super-Eddington mass transfering white dwarf binaries.
-With numerical and hydrodynamical models, I am finding that these binaries can significantly alter their circumbinary environment before they merge and (possibly) produce type Ia supernovae.
+I am also interested in the evolution of super-Eddington mass transferring white dwarf binaries (from undergraduate work at UC Santa Cruz with Enrico Ramirez-Ruiz).
+Using numerical and hydrodynamical models, I am finding that these binaries can significantly alter their circumbinary environment before they merge and (possibly) produce type Ia supernovae.